-If you are using a router app version that’s older than v2.7.0, you will have to manually update your app.
+If you are using a firmware version that’s older than v2.7.0, you will have to manually update your firmware.
 (Thereafter, it will update automatically.)
-This is a five-minute process that involves first downloading the latest firmware to your computer or phone, then uploading it to your router app.
+This is a five-minute process that involves first downloading the latest firmware to your computer or phone and then uploading it.

-Here are the detailed instructions to update your router app.
+Here are the detailed instructions to update your router firmware.

 Why use a VPN on your Wi-Fi router?

 If you have ExpressVPN on your router, anything connected to the Wi-Fi will enjoy the protections of ExpressVPN—and there’s no limit to how many devices you can connect to your router.
 These include devices not normally compatible with VPNs or apps in general, such as game consoles, smart TVs, smart fridges, and any other IoT items.

 If you want to stream a show or a film that’s censored in your country on your big-screen TV, for example, a VPN on your router can help you change your location and do that.

 Once you’ve set up a VPN on your router, it’s easy to control.
 Just go to expressvpnrouter.com, and you’ll see an interface similar to the ones on our desktop and mobile apps.
 Here, you’ll be able to change your location and control which devices are connected to which VPN location.

 How do I install a VPN on my home router?

 There are three ways to download ExpressVPN onto your home’s Wi-Fi router: